(Click here to see OGT videos and text messages people have posted)

-Think of a good thing you’ve done or seen somebody else do to make the Internet a better place or the world a better place with the help of the Internet (here are some examples), then share it with a little text or video telling us about it – just 15-30 seconds or 50 words, short and sweet.
+1) Think of a good thing (big or small) you’ve seen or done that makes the Internet a better place or the world a better place using the Internet (here are some examples).
+2) Share it with a little text or video telling us about it – just 15-30 seconds or 50 words, short and sweet.
 It could be about…

 - Texting a kind message to a friend who was sad